Building a reference set¶

 out(dois[:5])

 The function works offline because it only reads the frame you already hold.
-It returns a plain Python list rather than writing a file, so you stay in control of where anything lands.
-Pass dedupe=False if you want to keep every occurrence, for instance to count how often a DOI recurs across cells.
+It returns a plain Python list and writes no file, so you stay in control of where anything lands.
+The list runs to 127 entries against 138 records, because the eleven that carry no DOI are dropped, where passing them on as blanks would put empty identifiers into whatever reads the list.

-all_dois = sf.extract_dois(records, dedupe=False)
+all_dois = sf.extract_dois(combined, dedupe=False)

 Writing the list out is then a one-liner with the standard library, which keeps the package free of any implicit filesystem writes.